M-O-R-F-E-U-S-Z/MORFEUSZ/README.md

 1. all of this working on Heroku with debug turned to OFF

 ---
-After entering the application, we are greeted by the login page.
+After entering the MORFEUSZ, we are greeted by the login page.
 We can create a new account there, or log in to an existing one

 ![](images/login_register.png)